JetBrains/teamcity-nuget-support/README.md

 * `:nuget-server:assemble` - assemble nuget support plugin.
 * `:nuget-server:build` - build & test nuget support plugin.

+## Requirements

+On Windows to build nuget extensions should be installed Microsoft Build Tools.
+On Linux for that should be installed 'mono-devel' package.

 # Contributions
 We appreciate all kinds of feedback, so please feel free to send a PR or write [an issue](https://github.com/JetBrains/teamcity-nuget-support/issues).